- 4.46.6 Workpapers and Reports Resources

 Large Business and International Division

-This section provides guidelines for the development of workpaper content and organization, as well as preparation of audit findings for a completed report.
+Purpose: This IRM provides guidelines for the development of workpaper content and organization, as well as preparation of audit findings for a completed report.
 These guidelines promote quality and consistency in examiner workpapers and reports.
+This section also describes the electronic case files required in the Issue Management System (IMS).

 Examiners prepare workpapers, written records, to show the audit trail and to provide support for the conclusions reached in the examiner’s report.